Mon - Sun: 24 hours.

 Time Limits For Claiming Ankle Injury Compensation

-We would advise that it’s best to begin an ankle injury claim as soon as possible.
-That way you’ll avoid missing out because you’ve gone past the claims deadline.
+We would advise that it’s best to contact us about an ankle injury claim as soon as possible.
+That way, you’ll hopefully avoid missing out because you’ve gone past the claims deadline.
 You’ll also allow your solicitor plenty of time to find the evidence to support your case.

-When you seek compensation for a hurt ankle, in most cases, the claim will be against some sort of insurance policy.
-Therefore, you’ll need to convince the insurer that their client was negligent, caused an accident and that they are responsible for your injuries.
-If you can’t you may not be compensated.
+When you seek compensation for a hurt ankle, the claim is usually made against the responsible party, although their insurer will normally handle the claim and pay any compensation awarded.
+Therefore, you’ll need to convince the insurer that their client was negligent, caused an accident, and that they are responsible for your injuries.
+If you can’t, you may not be compensated.

 How Long Does The Process Of Claiming Ankle Injury Compensation Take?